sdiehl/wiwinwlh/tutorial.md

 Of historical note is that writing our own Typeable classes is currently possible of GHC 7.6 but allows us to introduce dangerous behavior that can cause crashes, and shouldn't be done except by GHC itself.
 As of 7.8 GHC forbids hand-written Typeable instances.
-As of 7.10 ``-XAutoDeriveDataTypeable``  is enabled by default.
+As of 7.10 ``-XAutoDeriveTypeable``  is enabled by default.

 See: [Typeable and Data in Haskell](http://chrisdone.com/posts/data-typeable)